mensbeam/Arsse/README.md

 The Arsse does not guarantee it will handle type casting of input in the same way as reference implementations for its supported protocols.
 As a general rule, clients should endeavour to send only correct input.

-The Arsse _does_, however, guarantee output to be of the same type.
+The Arsse does, however, guarantee _output_ to be of the same type.
 If it is not, this is [a bug][newIssue] and should be reported.

 #### Content sanitization

 The Arsse makes use of the [picoFeed](https://github.com/miniflux/picoFeed/) newsfeed parsing library to sanitize article content.
-The exact sanitization rules may differ from those of reference implementations for protocols The Arsse supports.
+The exact sanitization parameters may differ from those of reference implementations for protocols The Arsse supports.

 ### <a name="proto-ncnv1"></a> NextCloud News v1.2